Mapping quantum Hall edge states in graphene by scanning tunneling microscopy

 The sample is prepared by firstly exfoliating a graphite flake onto a Si/SiO$_2$ chip.
-Using standard e-beam lithography, a polymer mask is defined through which trenches are etched using reactive ion etching.
-Afterwards, two hBN flakes and a graphene flake are transferred onto the graphite by dry stacking \cite{Kretenin2014}.
-Finally, the graphene and the graphite are electrically contacted.
+Afterwards, two hBN flakes and a graphene flake are transferred onto the graphite by dry stacking such that the graphene only partially covers the graphite.\cite{Kretenin2014} Finally, the graphene and the graphite are electrically contacted.
 For this purpose, a shadow mask is fixed on the chip through which 60\,nm high gold contacts are evaporated by a thermal gold evaporator.
-An optical image of the sample is shown in Supplementary Fig.~\ref{Fig7}a.
+An optical image of the sample is shown in Fig.~\ref{Fig7}a and atomic force microscopy (AFM) images are provided in Fig.~\ref{Fig7}b--c.
 The chip with the sample is then glued onto a STM sample holder.
 The graphene flake and the Si back gate are connected to the sample holder with silver paint.
 One additional contact connects the graphite flake independently via a gold wire.
-After loading the sample into the STM of the ultrahigh vacuum chamber, the tip is positioned onto the corner of the gold contact next to the graphene flake (Supplementary Fig.~\ref{Fig7}b) using an optical long-distance microscope for monitoring.
+After loading the sample into the STM of the ultrahigh vacuum chamber, the tip is positioned onto the corner of the gold contact next to the graphene flake (Fig.~\ref{Fig7}b) using an optical long-distance microscope for monitoring.
 Then, the tip is approached until tunneling current is achieved.
 The tip is afterwards moved laterally towards the graphene flake while continuously recording the topography.
 It is easy to recognize the graphene, since the gold is significantly more rough.
-With the tip on the graphene, the lateral interface is eventually identified by a 3\,nm high step resulting from the underlying graphite (Fig.~1d, main text).
+With the tip on the graphene, the lateral interface is eventually identified by a 3\,nm high step resulting from the underlying graphite (Fig.~\ref{Fig1}d, main text).